andrese52/EDNAtran/README.md

 There are multiple steps associated with the design of e-probes.
 In this case, all the methodology is explained in our manuscript.

 # E-probe coordinates
-Retrieving coordinates from difrerent aflatoxin gene clusters.
+Retrieving coordinates from different aflatoxin gene clusters.
 First we need to retrieve all the aflatoxin gene clusters available.